By Steve & Tamami Laser

 The new Executive Lounge grade, which places emphasis on the rear seats, is available in both the Alphard and Vellfire series.
 Exclusive tuning of the suspension provides a more luxurious ride suitable for a luxury-class grade.
 The second row seats are approximately 100 mm wider, providing roomy comfort on exclusive executive lounge seats.
 In addition to comfort rivaling that of a sofa, a power ottoman (with extension function) extends about 140 mm, while heated seats, ventilated seats, a stowable table, and other amenities enhance convenience and comfort.

 Olive ash burl wood grain is combined with a metallic reflective base layer and the “world-first” three-dimensional shading created using 3D printing technology to produce previously unseen ornamentation designs with a high quality feel.
 The 12.1-inch rear seat entertainment system features a high-definition wide video graphics array (WVGA) display that electrically opens and closes using a remote control.
 The JBL premium sound system with a high-performance 12-channel amp and 17 speakers is designed to deliver optimal sound quality.

-News source and photos from Toyota Motor Corp.
-Features and specifications apply to Japanese market models and are subject to change without notice by the automaker.
+News source and photos courtesy of Toyota Motor Corp.
+Features and specifications apply to Japanese market models and are subject to change without notice.